5 tips to avoid painful vacation memories

 Yet every summer, thousands of visitors pass through the ERs at Falmouth Hospital and Cape Cod Hospital, as well as local urgent care centers.

-To help you avoid spending any of your vacation days in the ER this summer, we asked an expert – Elizabeth Kelley, RN, associate director of the emergency room at Cape Cod Hospital – how to make sure you only take home healthy Cape Cod memories.
+To help you avoid spending any of your vacation days in the ER this summer, we asked an expert – Elizabeth Kelley, Quality and Patient Safety Advisor at Cape Cod Hospital – how to make sure you only take home healthy Cape Cod memories.
 (And, hey, Cape residents, these tips apply to you, as well.)

 - Wear your bike helmet (even if you’re a grown-up).
 “People are out of shape and haven’t been on a bike for years,” said Kelley.
 And if you fall, “your head is going to go first.”
 Riders don’t know the rules of the road for bicyclists and head out onto heavily traveled streets (Route 28 is the most dangerous, according to 2008 Barnstable County bike crash data.)
 Even on the Cape’s bike trails, there are cross roads, sand patches and tight curves.
 Cape bike shops often include a helmet in the rental, so ask for one and then make sure you wear it.